 The History syllabus at Pinewood aims to produce socially aware children who are able to ask pertinent questions as well as giving the right answers.
 We believe that the fundamental role of the History teacher is to encourage children to develop their skills of enquiry through analysis, debate, logical thought and evaluation.
 We would like to inspire Pinewood children to have a lifetime’s love of History.

 We believe that a sound and broad historical base is needed to help pupils understand the present world in light of the past.
 It enables children to develop a sense of identity and adds to children’s knowledge and understanding of countries and cultures.
-Through History teaching we encourage children to consider aspects of life from varying perspectives and make links across subjects and disciplines.
+Through History teaching we encourage children to consider aspects of life from varying perspectives.

 We are lucky to be able to use a wealth of resources to arouse children’s imaginations and put them in the past.
-We use artefacts, the Wiltshire and Swindon Library Lending Service resources, the school ICT room, the Interactive White Boards, Learn-Pads, our well stocked library and up-to-date textbooks.
+We use artefacts, the school ICT room, laptops, chrome books, the Interactive White Boards, our well stocked library and up-to-date textbooks.
 Many approaches are used, including the use of multi-media, drama and individual study.

 Trips & Visits